 - Garden Plot - Gardeners choose between a full size plot (20’ x 20’) or half size plot (10’ x 20’) depending on how much time and energy they have to maintain their garden.

 - Tools - Gardeners share a limited supply of communal tools (i.e. shovels, hoes, etc.).

 - Water - Gardeners have access to water and watering cans.

 - Activities - Potlucks and workdays are offered during the growing season to encourage camaraderie and enjoyment among the gardeners.
 Various classes and workshops are also periodically planned to encourage greater awareness of organic gardening techniques.

 First, read the rules and guidelines.
 This is the foundation upon which a successful community garden is built.
 Every gardener is expected to follow and respect these rules.
-Then, if you are interested, contact Wendy at the SMLC office to see if there are available plots.
+Then, if you are interested, contact the SMLC office to see if there are available plots.
 If there are, she will set up an appointment to give you a tour of the garden and you can select your plot.